romamik/blog.romamik.com/src/content/blog/2025-09-27-dyn-trait-impl-lifetime.md

 fn main() {
     let int = 10;
     let foo = Foo { field: &int };

     let trait_object: &dyn Trait = &foo;

     // does not compile: `int` does not live long enough
+    // the object behind the trait_object reference is required to be 'static,
+    // which is not the case
     // trait_object.implicit_lifetime();

-    // does not compile: `int` does not live long enough
+    // does not compile: same reason as above
     // trait_object.static_lifetime();

     // successfully compiles
     trait_object.explicit_lifetime();
 }
 ```

-This illustrates that the 'a is not redundant: it allows trait objects that hide non-'static types.
+This illustrates that the `'a` is not redundant: it allows trait objects to hold references to non-'static types.

+So why did Dtolnay add the `'a` there?
+While the quiz doesn’t depend on it, the lifetime is technically meaningful: it allows the trait object to hold references that are not `'static`.